Most 2009 one hundred dollar bills aren't valuable. However star notes can sell for more money. Continue reading to learn more about these bills.

 |Series:||Two: 2009, 2009A|

-2009 was the year that the $100 bill was redesigned.
+The $100 bill was redesigned in 2009.
 Color was added and several different security features were also added in order to make these bills harder to counterfeit.

-These new security features include: a 3D security ribbon, a security thread, and color-shifting ink.
+These new security features include: a 3D security ribbon, color-shifting ink, and microprinting.
 To learn more about these new security features, check out our article on how to tell if a 100 dollar bill is real.

-Currently these bills, regardless of condition, will only be worth their face value of $100.
-Star notes in uncirculated condition could sell for a premium in the near future.
+Currently most of these bills, regardless of condition, will only be worth their face value of $100.
+Star notes in uncirculated condition can sell for a premium.

 Star notes are replacement bills that the United States Federal Reserve printed.
 These star notes are more rare.
 You can tell if you have a star note by looking to see if there is a star symbol at the end of the serial number.